-East Tennessee State University’s department of Digital Media is currently working with the Gray Fossil Site, Dr. Chris Widga, and a small group of upper division Digital Media students to establish a virtual reality exhibit at the Gray Fossil Site and Museum.
+Tennessee State University’s department of Digital Media worked with the Gray Fossil Site, Dr. Chris Widga, and a small group of upper division Digital Media students to establish a AR experience at the Gray Fossil Site and Museum.

-The service project implements the latest VR and photogrammetry techniques inside of the Unreal Engine.
+The service project implemented the latest AR and photogrammetry techniques inside of the Unreal Engine using the ARCore plug-in.
 The project highlights the exciting work being done in Digital Media at ETSU and Gray Fossil Site.

 In this presentation we discuss a brief history of the Gray Fossil Site and how this project came to be.
-We cover in detail working the database and photogrammetry tools and workflows needed to create the simulation.
-We will also discuss some hurdles and challenges we overcame in the creation of the final project.
+We will discuss the concept and implementation of the AR experience for the Gray Fossil site.
+Issues addresses will be concept of project, using ARcore with Unreal Engine, limitations of the pipeline and solutions to problems related to the creation of the project.